Skip to main content

 Other ways Managers can possibly add value

-Have a (non Scrum) meeting once or twice a week with the PO and SM for each team.
+Have a (non Scrum) meeting once or twice a week with the PO and SM for each team to help remove organizational impediments.

-Do weekly one on ones with all team members to resolve personal obstacles and provide career development.
+Do one on ones with all team members that report to them, in order to resolve personal obstacles and provide career development.

 Management by walking around.

-See the links below for other ways manages in Scrum can add value.
+See the links below for other ways managers in Scrum can add value.

 In all of these other ways above, the key for the manager is to be a servant leader to the Scrum team and its members, and to not interfere with the Scrum implementation.